Lynn Forney Young: U.S. Semiquincentennial Commission

-Young was appointed to the Commission in June 2016 by Speaker of the House Paul Ryan, as one of 16 private citizens appointed.
-She will serve, in part, as a liaison between the more than 950,000 DAR members who are commemorating the U.S. Semiquincentennial through the DAR's pre-existing America 250!
+Young was appointed to the United States Semiquincentennial Commission in June 2016 by Speaker of the House Paul Ryan, as one of 16 private citizens appointed.
+She will serve, in part, as a liaison between the more than 950,000 members of the Daughters of the American Revolution who are commemorating the U.S. Semiquincentennial through the DAR's pre-existing America 250!
 Committee.
 Young stated, “We look forward to celebrating our nation’s incredible history and fostering a renewed appreciation for all of the Americans who founded our nation and ensured its progress through the generations.”